Thue/rfwadmin/README.md

 About security:
 - I *think* it is safe
 - The only possibly fishy thing is the "Or fetch from a direct link to a zip file:" feature, which will happily fetch a file from the internal network (fx 192.168.1.x), thereby bypassing any firewall.
 Though I don't see how it would benefit them to get this file fetched into the maps folder.
-- There is currently no access controls to the www-interface - set up fx apache's build in auth support
+- There is currently no access controls to the www-interface - set up fx apache's built in auth support

 About quality:
 - The PHP code should be mostly ok